dnirns/fe-mentor-rock-paper-scissors/README.md

 # Frontend Mentor Challenge - Rock, Paper, Scissors

 ### My attempt at the Frontend Mentor 'Rock Paper Scissors Spock' challenge.

 [WIP Deployment Link](https://fe-mentor-rock-paper-scissors.vercel.app/)

+Extras added:

+- Redux for state management and local storage of a running score.

 The original brief from Frontend Mentor is below:

 ## The challenge